• Home

 Our beautiful flagstone fireplace.

 It’s a perfect example of how less can be more.
 Can’t recall what’s missing?
-Hint: Shiny gold.
+Hint: It’s shiny.
+It’s gold.

 Goodbye, gold fireplace covering.

-That particular gold fireplace front looked out of place against the flagstone wall, and we’ve been thinking a lot about replacement options.
-We received concessions at closing to take care of chimney damage, and we deeply regret not getting around to making those improvements in the fall since it’s the coldest winter we can remember.
-The main holdup in planning repairs relates to whether we should keep it wood burning, or convert it to gas.
-We’re not 100% decided on this yet, though we agree that having a high-efficiency woodburning insert would be great considering we have a nearly infinite supply of wood from our own property.
+We received concessions at closing to take care of chimney damage, and deeply regret not making those improvements immediately as it’s the coldest winter we can remember.
+The main holdup in planning repairs related to whether we should keep it wood-burning, or convert it to gas.
+[At the time of publishing] we’re not 100% decided on this yet, though we agree that having a high-efficiency woodburning insert would be great considering we have a nearly infinite supply of wood from our own property.
+(Editor’s Update: After living with it as shown for several years, we finally upgraded to a gas fireplace.)

-In removing the insert, I was actually setting out to paint the heck out of the gold, even bought two cans of high-heat black matte spray paint with the intention of making due with the fireplace cover that we have until we’re ready to make a more permanent upgrade.
-It wasn’t until I had it off, that I realized that the new, fully revealed fireplace looked totally kick ass, so there’s no way it’s going back on now, even if it is upgraded to a pretty black finish.
+In removing the insert, I was actually setting out to paint the gold.
+I even bought two cans of high-heat black matte spray paint to make due until we’re ready to make a more permanent upgrade.
+It wasn’t until I had the gold surround off that I realized our new, fully revealed fireplace looked totally kick ass.
+I could never put it back on now, even if it is painted black.

-Removing a fireplace cover like ours was actually a lot easier than I expected.
-Ours attached from within using a series of 4 clamps to lock it in place (one in each corner), and there were no unsightly screw holes or damage to the stone to speak of.
+Removing a fireplace cover like ours was easier than I expected.
+Ours was attached from within using a series of 4 clamps (one in each corner).
+There were no unsightly screw holes, and also, no damage to the stone whatsoever.
 Who knew?
 Not me.
-Obviously, or else I might have taken this gold feature to the curb last June.
+Obviously, or else I might have taken this gold feature to the curb long ago.

 Removing the gold fireplace cover.

-Short of making sure that the sliding doors worked during our inspection, we haven’t spent any time playing with the fireplace.
-In fact, it was loaded with spiderwebs and pieces of insulation, a joyous adventure in dodging wispy webs.
+We haven’t spent any time using the fireplace, aside from making sure the doors open and close.
+In fact, it was loaded with spiderwebs and pieces of insulation.
+So, as you can imagine, it was a joyous adventure in dodging wispy webs.

-After the clamps are loosened from within, the cover slides right off, like removing the picture frame from a beautiful painting.
+After the clamps are loosened from within, the fireplace cover will pull right off the wall.
+It’s like removing the picture frame from a beautiful painting.
+Just be cautious if you’re doing this at home because it is heavy and you may want an extra hand to prevent any tile/stone/brick scratches.

 Removing the gold fireplace cover.